 Answer- 21 CFR is Code of Federal Regulation Title 21 which represents “Food and Drugs”.

 Question 24- What is Data Integrity in pharma?

-Answer- Data integrity is the complete, consistent and accuracy of the data throughout lifecycle.
+Answer- Data integrity is the complete, consistent, and accuracy of the data throughout the lifecycle.

 Question 25- What is Audit Trail?

-Answer- Audit trail is nothing but the secure, time stamped, computer generated electronic records that allows for reconstruction for course of events relating to creation, modification or deletion of electronic records.
-It is chronological record of the activity happened such as what, when, why, where etc.
+Answer- Audit trail is nothing but secure, time-stamped, computer-generated electronic records that allows for reconstruction of the course of events relating to the creation, modification or deletion of electronic records.
+It is a chronological record of the activity that happened such as what, when, why, where etc.